 Elrha’s R2HC programme aims to increase the quality and quantity of collaborative research on recognised public health challenges in humanitarian crises, leading to improved health outcomes through cost effective humanitarian interventions.

-Our next annual call for proposals will open on the 5 July 2017.
+Our next annual call for proposals will open in June 2018.
 These are ‘Open Calls’, with proposals sought that address specific or multiple public health issues by gathering evidence with the potential to contribute to improved public health outcomes in humanitarian contexts.

 A key requirement for applying to R2HC for funding is the existence of a research partnership between humanitarian and academic organisations.
 In order to foster these partnerships, we offer Seed Funding to all applicants successful at the Expression of Interest stage and offer applicants the opportunity to apply to take part in Early-Stage Partnership Workshops.